 Corneal GP Lenses

 These are rigid lenses that sit on the cornea.
 They provide better vision correction than soft lenses.
-RGP lenses are suitable for moderate to advanced keratoconus.
+RGP lenses are suitable for moderate keratoconus.
 These are probably the most commonly fitted lens.

 Semi / Mini Scleral

 Semi and mini scleral lenses are gas permeable and rigid.
 They are comfortable and provide excellent vision.
-Suitable for moderate and highly advanced keratoconus.
+Suitable for moderate and advanced keratoconus.
 See our post on KeraFit lenses.

 Can Keratoconus be Stabilised?

 If we find that your keratoconus progressing, we will recommend you have corneal cross linking treatment.
 This treatment is available on the NHS and we will arrange a referral (either through the NHS or privately).
 Corneal cross linking is not suitable for everyone.
 If your keratoconus has advanced to a stage where the cornea is too thin, then treatment is not possible.

 Corneal Cross Linking (CXL) has been shown to stop the progression of keratoconus in 90% of patients for approximately 7 years, As keratoconus tends not to progress later on in life, patients over 40 are generally not advised to have cross linking.

 Options without Contact Lenses

 When contact lenses cannot be tolerated and vision in glasses is reduced, Intra Corneal Ring Segments or ICRS (sometimes referred to as INTACS) may be an option.

 Small, thin semi-circular rings are inserted into a small channel created within the cornea.
 The rings cause the cornea to flatten.
 They can be used to improve cone centration and lower astigmatism and myopia.
-After ICRS treatment many patients are able to better tolerate contact lenses and have improve vision in glasses.
+After ICRS treatment many patients are able to better tolerate contact lenses and have improved vision in glasses.